CSBP-CPSE/OpenTabulate/docs/FAQ.md

 Assuming you have completed the installation process, you:

 - Write source files as described in `./docs/CONTRIB.md` (refer to the `sources` folder for examples)
-- If no `url` is provided for a source file, store the dataset in `./pddir/raw/`
+- Download the using OBR and the source file, or manually into `./pddir/raw/`
-- Run `$ python tools/obrpdctl.py PATH-TO-SOURCE-1 PATH-TO-SOURCE-2 ...`
+- Process the data using the script `$ python tools/obrpdctl.py PATH-TO-SOURCE-1 PATH-TO-SOURCE-2 ...`
-- Resulting files are in `./pddir/clean`
+- The processed files, which are in CSV format, are placed in `./pddir/clean`

 #### Why was the OBR constructed?